the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <image-gallery folder="/guides/singapore/" prefix="hive1" :num-images="4"/>

-One of them and perhaps one of my favorite buildings in Singapore is Heatherwick's **The Hive**.
+One of them, and perhaps one of my favorite buildings in Singapore, is Heatherwick's **The Hive**.
 This funny-looking building with no regular windows or doors welcomes the user through a completely open ground floor plan.
 You can just go in and explore.
 It is named a "learning hub," a collection of classrooms and spaces to be used by different disciplines and projects.
-Each of its 12 "towers" house a stack of tutorial rooms, each with no front or back or corners.
+Each of its 12 "towers" houses a stack of tutorial rooms, each with no front or back or corners.
 It all allows for creative use of the space, without pre-considerations of how a learning space should look like.

 <captioned-image alt="The inner atrium" caption="The inner atrium" imgFile="/guides/singapore/180303-105527-SG-Singapore.jpg" format="v"/>